-There are 70 winemakers in the Chinon district, producing roughly 15 millions bottles a year in white (a very small production), red (the bulk of it) and rosé (small, but growing).
-All winemakers are bound by a common rule book, but each one of them plays the score in a slightly different manner, resulting in a great variety of wines that can be confusing for the newcomer.
+There are 170 winemakers in the Chinon appelation, producing roughly 15 million bottles a year in white (a very small production), red (the bulk of it) and rosé (small, but growing).
+All winemakers follow the same score, but each one interprets the music in a slightly different manner, resulting in an exciting variety of wines.

-If you are new to the game and want to learn how to navigate the “appelation Chinon“, unless you are lucky enough to stay with us during the annual wine fair, we advise you start with one of the local wine shops or communal cellars to get your bearings and then zoom in on the producers whose wines suit your taste.
+If you are new to the game and want to learn how to navigate the “appelation Chinon“, we advise you start with one of the local wine bars/shops or communal cellars to get your bearings and then zoom in on the producers whose wines suit your taste.
+Except if you are lucky enough to stay with us during the annual wine fair…

-Each year, on the 3d Saturday of April, you can meet all Chinon winemakers as they gather dowtown along the banks of the river and invite you to taste their wines (to double check the exact date, look for Vignerons dans la Ville on the website of the AOC)
+Each year, on the 3d Saturday of April, you have the opportunity to meet all of the Chinon winemakers as they gather downtown along the banks of the river and invite you to taste their wines (to verify the exact date, look for Vignerons dans la Ville on the website of the AOC).

 Wine bars (they always propose cold cuts or cheese platters)

-- In Chinon : La Cabane à Vins (rue des Halles) ; La Cave Voltaire (rue Voltaire) ; our hotel also has a bar that proposes a selection of fine Chinon wines in red, rosé and white.
+- In Chinon : La Cabane à Vins (rue des Halles) ; La Cave Voltaire and Chantons le vin (both rue Voltaire) ; our hotel also has a bar that proposes a selection of fine Chinon wines in red, rosé and white.

-- In Candes Saint Martin : Enfin du Vin ! (the widest range of Loire Valley wines to taste)
+- In Candes Saint Martin : Enfin du Vin ! (“At last some wine!” the widest range of Loire Valley wines to taste + hot dishes)

 Communal cellars (they do not usually propose food with the tasting)